tomasz-grabarczyk/ExcelReportCreator/README.md

 Later I'll provide Excel report that goes with that with some test data and .xlam (VBA macros) file that has all of these macros built-in.

-It has very specific parths that are needed to be changed in customUI file to be working correctly (and imported to Excel ribbon to work - customUI file after importing creates new tab in ribbon).
+It has very specific parths that are needed to be changed in exportedUI file to be working correctly (and imported to Excel ribbon to work - exportedUI file creates new tab in ribbon after importing).

 It isn't done by any means, constantly upgrading and optimizing it, as well as adding new functions when needed.